Mari Shimizu: Later career and life

 In 1968, Shimizu starred in Humanoid Monster Bem as Belo, a character she later recalled struggling with by having to convey "a dark image because he was a child crawling under the ground".
 In 1977, Shimizu was cast as the titular character of Jetter Mars; she later recalled that during the series' production, she felt a lack of patience over voicing the only child character and rising tensions.
 In 1978, she voiced Jim Hawkins in Treasure Island, later recalling that the character "left an impression on [her]".
 Other characters Shimizu voiced include Mame-tan in Detective Brat Pack, Kanbō in Sabu to Ichi Torimono Hikae, Tomiko Shimamoto in Attack No. 1, Ken in Hitori Bocchi, Inspy in Marine Boy, Tetsuji in Ikkyū-san, Gorō Makino in Uchu Enban Daisenso, Mirun in Gaiking, Kira in Galaxy Express 999, Yusuf in Animation Kikō: Marco Polo no Bōken, Patty in Triton of the Sea, Adam in Undersea Super Train: Marine Express, Prince Alor in Beast King GoLion, Peko in Doraemon: Nobita and the Haunts of Evil, Tezuka's mother in The Tezuka Osamu Story: I Am Son-goku, and Ricky in the 2004–2006 anime adaptation of Black Jack.

-Shimizu wanted to focus on Shinjinkai after Astro Boys final episode, but she had a child while the series was still airing, making it difficult to participate in stage acting, and moved to the same office as Nobuyo Oyama, her friend from the Haiyuza school.
+Shimizu wanted to focus on Shinjinkai after Astro Boys final episode, but she had a child while the series was still airing, making it difficult to participate in stage acting, and moved to the same office as Nobuyo Ōyama, who was her friend from the Haiyuza school.
 Shimizu later worked for Aoni Production and Production Baobab, before moving to 81 Produce.

 Shimizu is nicknamed as the "Mother of Voice Actors" (声優の母, Seiyū no haha).
 In 2006, she won a Special Achievement Award at the 5th Tokyo International Anime Fair.
 She was one of the three winners of the Synergy Award at the 3rd Seiyu Awards in 2009.
 In 2017, she won the Merit Award at the 11th Seiyu Awards.
 She was a guest at the 2016 Nara International Film Festival's Astro Boy screening and at the 2023 Grand Rapids Comic-Con.
 She has also served as the secretary of Urawa Nishi High School's alumni association.

 In 2015, Shimizu's autobiography, Tetsuwan atomu to tomo ni ikite: seiyū ga kataru anime no sekai (鉄腕アトムと共に生きて－声優が語るアニメの世界, lit.
 "Living With Astro Boy: The Anime World As Told By A Voice Actor"), was published by Sakitama Publishing.
 Shimizu said that she wrote the book because she "wanted to leave her past that way".

 Shimizu later became a voice acting teacher, teaching at the Institute of Sound Arts.